Sunday, December 8, 2024

 After all, Melchizedek was recognized as King of Salem and Priest of the Most High God.
 (Gen. 14:18) This man would seem the most likely one to give such promises to.

 We don't know what Abram's character was like before he came to faith in God.
-All that we know for sure is that he was an idolator.: "...your mother [was] an Hittite, and your father an Amorite." - Eze 16:45 KJV
+All that we know for sure is that he was an idolator.
+God reminds Israel of their lineage: "...your mother [was] an Hittite, and your father an Amorite."
+Eze 16:45 KJV

 Yet we see that there was the development of a pattern to Abram’s character that appears to be consistent with the godly character that we are exhorted to follow.
-In Philippians 2:3, we read:
+In Philippians 2:3, we read of such character:

 "[Let] nothing [be done] through strife or vainglory; but in lowliness of mind let each esteem other better than themselves."